 Start early morning with a yoga session and a 2-hour trek into pine and rhododendron forests above the Thimphu valley to the Cheri Monastery.
-Built in 1750, the monastery till today maintains spectacular views of the cascading mountain ranges.
+Built in 1750, the monastery maintains spectacular views of the cascading mountain ranges.
 Retreat inward with a guided meditation led by resident monks.
-Return to Thimphu for lunch, followed by a drive over the 10,300-foot pass with panoramic views of the Himalayas, en route to Punakha.
-Arriving at the next stage of our journey.
+Return to Thimphu for lunch, followed by a drive over the 10,300-foot pass with panoramic views of the Himalayas, enroute to Punakha, arriving at the next stage of our journey.

 Day Four, Punakha

-Get ready to explore one of the most beautiful architecturally and aesthetically dzongs, Punakha Dzong.
-The Punakha Dzong was first constructed as a war fortress in the early 1600s evolving over the years as Bhutan’s capital and today, as an administrative hub.
-Enjoy the traverse scenic trails for an afternoon hike to Chimi Lhakhang also known as The Temple of the Divine Madman, built in 1499.
+Get ready to explore one of the most architecturally and aesthetically beautiful dzongs, Punakha Dzong.
+The Punakha Dzong was first constructed as a war fortress in the early 1600s evolving over the years to become Bhutan’s capital and finally, an administrative hub.
+Enjoy traversing the scenic trails for an afternoon hike to Chimi Lhakhang also known as The Temple of the Divine Madman, built in 1499.
 Named after Lama Drukpa Kunley also known as the “Divine Madam” it is one of the most revered temples in Bhutan.

 Day Five, Punakha